picsolab/Toxic-Politics-and-TikTok-Engagement-in-the-2024-U.S.-Election/README.md

-# Political Engagement and Toxicity on TikTok: Code & Replication Materials
+# Toxic Politics and TikTok Engagement in the 2024 U.S. Election: Code & Replication Materials

 This repository contains all analysis and feature extraction code used in the study **“Toxic Politics and TikTok Engagement in the 2024 U.S. Election”**, published in the *Harvard Kennedy School Misinformation Review*.
 The project investigates how political partisanship, toxicity, and topical content influence user engagement with TikTok videos during the 2024 U.S. presidential election cycle.